ShadabMustafa/Heart_Disease_Prediction_Web_App/README.md

 * sqlTab.py:
 holds a second flask app used to interact with the PostgreSQL db

-* Documentation and Machine learning model code: folder holds documentation and the jupyter notebook used to develop the machine learning model

 * PDF Heart Disease Model v1 - Jupyter:
 PDF of jupyter notebook used to develop the machine learning model